-Development: Assist with OWL’s fundraising efforts, including internet-based prospect research, writing letters, grant writing, direct mail activities and attending events.
+Development: Assist with OWL’s fundraising efforts, including web-based prospect research, writing letters, grant writing, direct mail activities and attending events.

-Communications: Assist with OWL’s public relations activities, including press releases, all phases of newsletter production, development of PR materials, etc. Looking for candidates that are familiar with social media and networking sites such as Facebook and Twitter as wells as website design.
+Communications: Assist with OWL’s public relations activities, including press releases, all phases of newsletter production, development of PR materials, etc. Looking for candidates who are familiar with social media and networking sites.
+Knowledge of site design is a plus.

-Accounting: Assist with membership processing, including updating memberships, processing receipts.
+Accounting: Assist with membership processing, including updating memberships and processing receipts.

 Mail or email an updated resume, cover letter (including the dates of the internship period), a short writing sample, and references to: